2014ajain/StriaVascularis/Readme.md

 # Stria Analysis Overview
 This repository has three jupyter notebooks for to analyze the stria vascularis using the methods proposed in this paper(link).
 Please download these files as a zip and follow the instruction within the jupyter notebooks!
-Sample data for analysis can be found here(link).
-Trained nnUnet model can be found here(link).
+Sample data for analysis can be found here. [link](https://drive.google.com/drive/folders/13iQc_jnJShfzLUV10otDVjkDZofoUn6X?usp=share_link)
+Trained nnUnet model can be found here.[link](https://drive.google.com/drive/folders/1tRSyyQXr8idvOJnDc-SphXVKj-HfFRdd?usp=share_link)
 Please install this after instally pytorch, nnUNet, and Ultralytics before running these notebooks.
 This notebook is designed to work on a CUDA GPU